lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/INF-BIO9120 2013 Read QC.md

 Program|Options|Explanation
 -------|-------|-----------
 fastqc ||Quality control of sequence data
-|-o foldername|tells the program to place the output in a folder called foldername instead of in the same folder as the input file
+.|-o foldername|tells the program to place the output in a folder called foldername instead of in the same folder as the input file
-|fastq file|file to be analysed by the program
+.|fastq file|file to be analysed by the program

 Before we run the program, let’s create a new folder for the output.
 Do this in your home folder.
 First, go to your home directory.
 Remember you can simply type: